mdg/leema/README.md

 Dependencies:
 * Rust Stable
 * Rust Nightly for formatting
-* Nosetests for integration tests
+* Pytest for integration tests

 Build the leema vm by running `make`